 - Elective Course: Business And Economy 6 Credits

-The course Mathematical Statistics is compulsory to students entering the programme with less than 21 ECTS credits in Mathematics in order to obtain a master’s degree.
+The course Mathematical Statistics is compulsory for students entering the program with less than 21 ECTS credits in Mathematics in order to obtain a master’s degree.

 - Industrial Design Project 9Credits